vc-csv19-spring2019/Course-Information/README.md

 **CSLO5** - Describe data representation including number systems, signed and unsigned integers, and IEEE floating point representation of data.

-### Mid-Term Exam
+### Examinations

-The mid-term exam will be held in the usual class room, SCI-226, from 8:00AM to 9:50AM on Monday, March 2, 2020.
+Two pre-final examinations will be held.
+The first exam will be held in the usual class room, SCI-226, from 8:00AM to 9:50AM on Wednesday, February 5, 2020.
+The second exam will be held in the usual class room, SCI-226, from 8:00AM to 9:50AM on Wednesday, March 25, 2020.

 ### Final Exam